5 Foods to Improve Your Digestion

 People with IBS or bowel sensitivity should stick with lean proteins and avoid foods that are rich in fat, including fried foods.

-“We know that high-fat foods can trigger contractions of the colon,” Lee says, noting that fat content is just one reason to avoid red meat.
-“Red meat also promotes colon bacteria that produce chemicals associated with an increased risk of clogging the arteries.”
+High-fat foods can trigger contractions of the colon, and the high fat content of red meat is just one reason to choose healthier options.
+Experts say that red meat also promotes colon bacteria that produce chemicals associated with an increased risk of clogged arteries.

 Avocado is a superfood packed with fiber and essential nutrients, such as potassium, which helps promote healthy digestive function.
 It’s also a low-fructose food, so it’s less likely to cause gas.